viktor-ferenczi/ai-ask-your-code-gpt/README.md

 6. Enter: **AskYourCode YOUR-URL-HERE**
 7. The plugin's backend server will download your archive, extract the source code, split it into small fragments and store into a vector database.
 8. The plugin will report back with a GUID, that's the unique identifier of your project.
 You can refer to this project later without having to upload it again.
-9.

 ## Limits

 ### ChatGPT account

 You must be logged in on CharGPT to use this plugin.

-### Usage limits

-#### Free usage

-- Up to 100kB decompressed source code archive.
-Please subscribe to work on bigger projects.
-- Up to 3 project uploads per hour.
-- Up to 30 requests per hour.
-- Up to 8 hours of project retention time after last use.

-#### Subscribers

-- Up to 10MB decompressed source code archive.
-Please split your project or remove unnecessary files.
-- Up to 30 project uploads per hour.
-- Up to 600 requests per hour (pretty much unlimited).
-- Up to 30 days of project retention time after last use.

-Paid accounts are not available yet.
-Please leave your email address to express your interest in a paid subscription.
-Once we have enough signups it will happen.

-TODO: Way to sign interest

-Planned price: $10/month

 ### Supported file types